yoinknl/ocp21-examples/src/main/java/review14/answers.md

 If you remove the append `true` from the `FileOutputStream`-constructor, the file gets truncated before anything can be read from it.
 This causes the file to empty by the end of the loop.

-## Puzzle 03

-There will only be one record in the table, since we only called `execute()` once on the INSERT prepared statement.
-The most recently set values on the prepared statement will then be inserted, therefore we will see the program print "Age: 14".

-The `setSavepoint()` calls here don't actually do anything.
-They create savepoints, but since we do not rollback, they have no influence on the end result.

-## Puzzle 04

-The first error is the setting of the value 4 as the second parameter on the `eligiblePetsPs`.
-There is no second parameter and this piece of code is making it look like you can set two values for the parameter.
-To get the pets of age 3 _and_ 4, we should add `OR age = ?` to the SQL clause to make it work.

-The other problem is actually not about JDBC, but about the Date/Time API.
-We are doing `plusDays(7)`, but not saving the result of that call.
-That is why the checkup is scheduled on TODAY at 10:00.

 ## Puzzle 05